Force, metric, or mass: Disambiguating causes of uniform gravity: Results

-Third, having discussed well-established causes of uniform acceleration, let us consider effects of the Higgs VEV gradient by setting $U=V=1$ and $E_0=0$.
-Then, Eq.~(\ref{eq:EOMz}) becomes $(dz/dt)^2=1-m/(m_1\gamma_1^2)$.
-For the prototypical test particle to undergo hyperbolic motion,
+Finally, having discussed well-established causes of hyperbolic motion, let us consider effects of a nonconstant mass by setting $U=V=1$ and $eA_t=0$.
+Then, equation (\ref{eq:EOMz}) becomes $(dz/dt)^2=1-(m/H_0)^2$, where $H_0=m_0\gamma_0$.
+For particle ``0'' to undergo hyperbolic motion, the Higgs expectation value satisfies

-where $a_M^0$ is the bare acceleration due to the Higgs VEV gradient.
-As expected, $\langle\phi\rangle$ is depleted in the direction of gravity.
-Although $\langle\phi\rangle$ blows up at $z=-\gamma_0/a_M^0$, it only needs to take the form of Eq.~(\ref{eq:phi}) in the vicinity of $z\sim0$, and the Higgs VEV can safely level off far above the ground without being noticed by the lab observer.